muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 indicating the reason for its absense, such as that a regular value is *unknown* versus *not applicable* versus *no matching record* or whatever;
-in contrast, MUON provides the generic extensible *excuse* concept by way of **Duo**, as well as other tools, so that reasons can be specified.
+in contrast, MUON provides the generic extensible *excuse* concept by way of **Pair**, as well as other tools, so that reasons can be specified.

 *TODO.*